iuliaferoli/ADF_workshop/WorkshopInstructions.md

 ## ADF introduction & data quality lab.
 ## Lab 1

-You can create the following resources in your sandbox resource group.
-Deploy everything in the same region, that is also closest to you geographically (example: westerneurope)
+* You can create the following resources in your sandbox resource group.
+* Deploy everything in the same region, that is also closest to you geographically (example: westerneurope)
+* Recommended to add your initials or another distinctive element to the naming of your resources if multiple people use the same resource group

+this code

 In this lab you will:

 A. Set up Azure environemnt